 There is no reason to believe efforts to roll back financial regulations will end there, however.
 The Government Accountability Office's October 19th decision that leveraged lending guidance was a "rule" under the CRA and therefore subject to Congressional review appears to have potentially opened the door to Congressional review of a broad scope of guidelines issued by US bank regulators – everything from capital requirements to vendor management guidelines to governance.

-Find out more about the implications of this development for your business by contacting either of the authors.
+Find out more about the implications of this development for your business by contacting Jeffrey L. Hare or Adam Dubin.